infracost/actions/comment/README.md

 - `path`: Required.
 The path to the `infracost breakdown` JSON that will be passed to `infracost output`.
 For multiple paths, pass a glob pattern (e.g. "infracost_*.json", glob needs quotes) or a JSON array of paths.

 - `behavior`: Optional, defaults to `update`.
 The behavior to use when posting cost estimate comments.
 Must be one of the following:
-  - `update`:  Use a single comment to display cost estimates, creating one if none exist.
-The GitHub comments UI can be used to see when/what has changed when a comment is updated.
-Pull request followers will only be notified on the comment create (not update), and the comment will stay at the same location in the comment history.
+  - `update`: Create a single comment and update it on changes.
+This is the "quietest" option.
+The GitHub comments UI shows what/when changed when the comment is updated.
+Pull request followers will only be notified on the comment create (not updates), and the comment will stay at the same location in the comment history.
   - `delete_and_new`: Delete previous cost estimate comments and create a new one.
 Pull request followers will be notified on each comment.
   - `hide_and_new`: Minimize previous cost estimate comments and create a new one.
 Pull request followers will be notified on each comment.
   - `new`: Create a new cost estimate comment.
 Pull request followers will be notified on each comment.

 - `target-type`: Optional.
 Which objects should be commented on, either `pull_request` or `commit`.